RachelfromIreland/friends-quote-quiz/README.md

             - "Function with the largest signature takes 3 arguments, while the median is 0."
             - "Largest function has 10 statements in it, while the median is 3."
             - "The most complex function has a cyclomatic complexity value of 4 while the median is 1."
-    -An image of the result can be found [here](/documents/jshint-validator.png).
+    - An image of the result can be found [here](/documents/jshint-validator.png).
 - Accessibility
         - The site was tested for accessibility using Lighthouse.
 The results are below: